expressjs/body-parser/README.md

 ##### parser

 The `parser` option can be used to supply a custom JSON parser used to convert the request body to a Javascript object.
-If a `reviver` is supplied, it is supplied as the second argument to this function.
+If the `reviver` option is supplied, it is used as the second argument to this function.

 Defaults to `JSON.parse`.

 ##### reviver

-The `reviver` option is passed directly to `JSON.parse` as the second argument.
+The `reviver` option is passed directly to `JSON.parse` (or custom parser) as the second argument.
 You can find more information on this argument [in the MDN documentation about JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#Example.3A_Using_the_reviver_parameter).

 ##### strict